INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/05 - Common Issues/05 - Common Issues.md

 We are in a deadlock situation.
 	*This is very common when threads takes several locks in an interlaced order*

-**How to avoid this situation ?**
+> [!important] How to avoid this situation ?

-1. Only use one lock
+>1.
+Only use one lock
-2. If not, always take the locks in the same order
+>2.
+If not, always take the locks in the same order
-3. Use a **lock-free** programming philosophy, which uses `volatile` and `Atomic` operations.
+>3.
+Use a **lock-free** programming philosophy, which uses `volatile` and `Atomic` operations.
 This is way too complex for now, and will be seen in S4.
+>

-If the threads always take the locks in the same order, a **deadlock situation can never happen**.
+> If the threads always take the locks in the same order, a **deadlock situation can never happen**.

 ****